mikesamuel/unduck/README.md

        (See `value` in the property descriptor above),
     *  has no property whose value that does not pass a corresponding type guard.
+1. For any properties that are recursively deduckable by any applicable type relationship, recursively deduck them.
+If any is reference identical to an object that is still in progress, fail.
 1. Call `toConstructorArguments` for each applicable type relationship.
 1. Await all the results from `toConstructorArguments`.
     For each, if the result is not an array, then remove the type relationship